djo1975/Leaderboard/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Leaderboard: hit the API<a name="about-project"></a>
+# 📖 Leaderboard: final touches<a name="about-project"></a>

-** Leaderboard: hit the API** In this activity you will continue working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.
+** Leaderboard: final touches** In this activity you will finalize the Leaderboard list app, adding the styles needed to make it look great.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>